Imaging Migration in Post-War Britain Artists of Chinese, Korean, Japanese and Taiwanese Heritage

-This book examines the artistic practices of a range of British-based artists of East Asian (Chinese, Japanese, Korean and Taiwanese) heritage in order to consider the social, political and cultural effects of migration or diaspora upon their creative production.
+This book examines the artistic practices of a range of British-based artists of East Asian (Chinese, Japanese, Korean and Taiwanese) heritage to consider the social, political and cultural effects of migration or diaspora on their creative production.

-Beccy Kennedy-Schtyk demonstrates three themes: the multiplicity and expansive contemporaneity of these artists’ visual oeuvres; the physical impact or interpretation of migratory circumstances upon their evolving practices; and the necessity to continue to evolve ways of thinking about migration, race and border crossings in the current political climate of the twenty-first century.
+Beccy Kennedy-Schtyk demonstrates three themes: the multiplicity and expansive contemporaneity of these artists’ visual oeuvres; the physical impact or interpretation of migratory circumstances on their artistic practices; and the necessity to continue to evolve ways of thinking about migration, race and border crossings in the current political climate of the 21st century.

-Introduction 1.
-Changing Conceptualizations of Twentieth and Twenty-First Century Art Migrations: Britain and Beyond 2.
+1. Changing Conceptualisations of 20th- and 21st-Century Art Migrations: Britain and Beyond 2.
 Border (En)counters: Visualising Boundaries in Artistic Practice 3.
 Outside Chinatown: Shifting Factors and Considerations of Chinese British Artists 4.
-Korean Careers: The Cultural Wave in Britain 5.
+Korean Art Careers: The Cultural Wave in Britain 5.
 Moving Between: Negotiations of Migratory Experiences of ‘Home and Away’ by Artists from China, Korea and Japan 6.
-Beyond the Between: Post-National Identity and Expansive Contemporaneities in British ‘Diasporic Art’
+Conclusion: Beyond the Between: Post-national Identity and Expansive Contemporaneities in British ‘Diasporic Art’